Thomas10111/ProjectBasedCloning/writeup.md

-To further augment the data set and get an even distribution of negavtive and positive steering angles, I also flipped images (see model.py, lines 71, 81, 87).
+To further augment the data set and get an even distribution of negative and positive steering angles, I also flipped images (see model.py, lines 71, 81, 87).

 After the collection process, I had 14771 images (without flipping and shifting) and 131454 data points after data augmentation.